shallifi/SENG-SCF-032122-PHASE-2/07-patch-and-delete/AGENDA.md

 7-7:10 - BREAK

-7:10pm-8:00 - Demo creating a PATCH and DELETE request
+7:10pm-8:00 - Demo creating a PATCH request and updating local state

 8-8:10 - BREAK

-8:10-9 - Refactor project showcase to fetch data with useEffect
+8:10-9 - Demo creating a DELETE request and remove object from local state

 HW for after lecture:
-Side Effects and Data Fetching
-- Putting it All Together: React Fetch CRUD lab